The best hotels in Matera

 If you're going once and budget isn't the constraint, don't split the difference with a mid-range room.
 Matera is a place where spending properly rewards you in ways that are hard to replicate elsewhere.
 The ravine view from Il Torrione's rooftop at dusk is worth $420 to a lot of people.

-Matera's best neighborhoods
+Matera's best hotel regions

 Matera is split into two main sassi (stone districts): Sasso Caveoso and Sasso Barisano.
 Stay in the sassi or right on Civita if you can.
 Hotels outside the historic center along Via Nazionale or near the train station will save you $20 a night and cost you the entire point of coming here.